Daekkyn/inkscapeOptimizePath/README.md

 # Inkscape Optimize Path
 An Inkscape extension that tries to make the longest paths possible

-It converts the path to a graph and the use a depth first search algorithm to traverse the edges and build long connected paths.
+It converts the paths to a graph, converts the graph to an Eulerian graph and finds an Eulerian path.
 It was written for the [Axidraw](http://axidraw.com) pen plotter to reduce writing time of graph-like drawings like Voronoi diagrams and meshes.

 ---------